- About Us

 In February 2023, the Library Board approved the Teton County Library Strategic Direction 2023-2027.
 This community-driven, action-oriented plan provides an exciting framework for the continued growth and enhancement of the library as a community hub.

 Founded in 1938, and first housed in a room in the log cabin American Legion Hall in downtown Jackson, Wyoming, Teton County Library later moved to the corner of King Street and Hansen Avenue, and then to its current home at the corner of Virginian Lane and Snow King Avenue.
 In 2013, the library completed a voter-approved Specific Purpose Excise Tax-funded renovation, which included the addition of a dedicated Youth Wing.
 The project attained Gold level Leadership in Energy and Environmental Design (LEED) certification.
 See a more detailed history here>

 In 2009, the Alta Branch Library opened in its location on Alta School Road, in Alta, WY.

 Teton County Library serves a population of over 20,000 year-round residents, a significant seasonal workforce and regional visitors that number in the millions annually.

 Staff & Resources

-Teton County Library has a staff of skilled librarians and assistants, core and special collections, a range of robust and growing digital resources, a host of skill-building classes and dynamic programs, as well as public meeting rooms with state-of-the art audio-visual equipment.
+Teton County Library has a staff of skilled librarians and paraprofessionals, core and special collections, a range of robust and growing digital resources, a host of skill-building classes and dynamic programs, as well as public meeting rooms with state-of-the art audio-visual equipment.